Microsoft SharePoint is a multifaceted solution designed to help businesses work and communicate better.

 - Intelligent sharing and collaboration with version tracking and view timestamps

 Box for Business

-To the consumer, Box is a basic cloud storage service.
+For consumers, Box is simply a cloud storage service.
 But to businesses, it’s a powerful collaboration platform.
-Beyond basic file sharing, Box offers enterprise security, mobile synchronization, version control, project management tools, and more.
+Beyond basic file sharing, Box offers enterprise security, mobile synchronization, version control, and project management tools.